-Green has taken on a new meaning: these luxury eco-friendly and environmentally sustainable hotels and resorts have elevated “being green” past a five-star rating.
-While most hotels have implemented little green initiatives like not changing towels and linens daily unless requested, some of these places put them to ecological shame with renewable energy, onsite organic gardens and even recycled building materials.
-Relish the joy of a guilt-free stay and the knowledge that you are helping protect our little planet at these sustainable hotels.
+Green has taken on a new meaning: these luxury eco-resorts and environmentally sustainable hotels have elevated “being green” past a five-star rating.
+While most hotels have implemented little green initiatives, like not changing towels and linens daily unless requested, some of these places put them to ecological shame with renewable energy, onsite organic gardens and even recycled building materials.

 The Hawaii Island Retreat at Ahu Pohaku Ho’omaluhia takes green initiative to the next level as part of the International Ecotourism Society.
 Not just low flush toilet and recycling systems-although those can be found here too — but solar panels and windmills for heating and salt purification for the pool.
-The spa also creatures and utilizes many products from their 50 acre organic farm including papaya, avocado, goat’s milk, aloe vera and coffee.
+The spa also utilizes many products from their 50 acre organic farm including papaya, avocado, goat’s milk, aloe vera and coffee.
 You can also learn about gardening and cooking from the experts themselves!
 The whole resort was designed for the cool Kohala breezes to cross ventilate, eliminating the need for air conditioning.
-You can stay on a piece of truly green bliss in Hawaiian paradise
+Stay on a piece of truly green bliss in Hawaiian paradise!

 Experience “responsible luxury” at the Calistoga Ranch Napa Resort.
 Not only will you enjoy the Napa Valley culture of delicious wine and food, you’ll know you’re preserving and contributing positively to the beautiful surrounding landscape.
 The Ranch was designed to preserve water and energy as well as minimize waste to the highest degree.
 With carefully planned environmental initiatives by the existing Green Committee, the Ranch utilizes non-toxic, biodegradable cleaning products, all natural bath and body amenities in guest rooms and the spa, as well as being a pilot member of the Napa Valley Waste Management Composting program.
 You’ll also enjoy organic food from the beautiful onsite gardens at the Lakehouse restaurant.
 Your stay at the Calistoga Ranch will help detoxify both your spirit and your body.

-Cavallo Point The Lodge At Golden Gate focuses its environmental and social efforts on restoration, stewardship and preservation.
+Located near the Golden Gate Bridge, Cavallo Point Lodge focuses its environmental and social efforts on restoration, stewardship and preservation.
 With their LEED Gold certification, use of historic and recycled building materials as well as landscape restoration with native plants, they’ve certainly put in a tidy effort.
 They work with suppliers whose green efforts match their own, whether for landscaping, food or contracting.
 You’ll be able to enjoy windows that open to provide natural cooling, sensors and timers for energy efficient fixtures and appliances, and minimal use of disposable items.
 Savor the delicious local product heavy and seasonally-infused cuisine at one of two onsite restaurants.
-Planning on bringing your family dog?
+Planning on bringing your family dogs?
 They’ll also enjoy the organic treatment!

 Designed and constructed to the highest level of LEED certification, the Proximity Hotel is still finding ways to augment their green standards.
 This sustainable hotel offers guests bicycles to reduce the need for your car in the lovely city of Greensboro as well as Green Tours for guests and members of the local community introducing them to their sustainable practices.
 Take a nice hot shower in comfort knowing that the water you use was heated by the rooftop solar panels.
 If you’re snacking at the Print Works bistro, take note of the bar made entirely of salvaged from either storm-downed or sick solid walnut trees.